 How the United States uses energy

-The United States is a highly developed and industrialized society.
-Americans use a lot of energy in homes, in businesses, and in industry.
-Americans also use energy for personal travel and for transporting goods.
-There are five energy consuming sectors:
+Americans use a lot of energy in homes, in businesses, and in industry, and to travel and transport goods.
+There are five energy-use sectors:

 - The industrial sector includes facilities and equipment used for manufacturing, agriculture, mining, and construction.